Skin Piercing and Tattooing Licence

 The law provides that a licence is required to carry on business providing tattooing or skin piercing.
 Skin piercing includes acupuncture, cosmetic body piercing or electrolysis, and tattooing is the insertion into the skin of any colouring material designed to leave a semi-permanent or permanent mark including micro pigmentation.
 More details can be found in the REHIS guide (produced by the Royal Environmental Health Institute of Scotland) can be found in the downloads section of this page.
 This guide provides guidance for local authorities and is also useful for applicants and licence holders to understand the standards which they will be expected to meet.

 A licence will be required by businesses or self-employed individuals operating either independently within premises or in a peripatetic manner (activities must be carried out from particular premises listed in the licence application).
-See section 3.1 of the REHIS guide regarding the licensing requirements.
+See section 3.1 of the REHIS guide regarding the licensing requirements which is available to view in the downloads section of this page.

 Regulated health care professionals carrying on the activity are exempt from licensing.